 The phenomenon of violet glow, hissing noise and production of ozone gas in an overhead transmission line is known as corona.

-Difference between Corona and skin effect as follows.
+The differences between Corona and skin effect are as follows.

 Corona Effect / Discharge: